 This 1975 high-powered fusion differs surprisingly little from the music that Jean-Luc Ponty has mostly played throughout the 1980s and ’90s.
 The violinist’s quintet (which includes guitarist Darryl Stuermer, keyboardist Patrice Rushen, bassist Tom Fowler and drummer Norman Fearrington) displays impeccable musicianship and lots of energy.
 The group was often so tight that the violin, keyboards, guitar and (to a lesser extent) the electric bass had similar tones, sometimes making it difficult to tell who was soloing at a particular moment.
 Listeners open to the sound of electronics and funky grooves should be very impressed by the spirited music which combines the adventure of jazz with the sound of rock. ~ Scott Yanow, All Music Guide

-Released in 1976, Jeff Beck’s Wired contains some of the best jazz-rock fusion of the period.
+Buy on Amazon Released in 1976, Jeff Beck’s Wired contains some of the best jazz-rock fusion of the period.
 Wired is generally more muscular, albeit less-unique than its predecessor, Blow by Blow.
 Joining keyboardist Max Middleton, drummer Richard Bailey, and producer George Martin from the Blow by Blow sessions are drummer Narada Michael Walden, bassist Wilbur Bascomb, and keyboardist Jan Hammer.
 Beck contributed no original material to Wired, instead relying on the considerable talents of his supporting cast.
 Perhaps this explains why Wired is not as cohesive as Blow by Blow, seemingly more assembled from component parts.
 Walden’s powerful drumming propels much of Wired, particularly Middleton’s explosive opener, “Led Boots,” where Beck erupts into a stunning solo of volcanic intensity.
-Walden also contributes four compositions, including the funk-infused […]
+Walden also contributes four compositions, […]

 Originally released in 1976, Return To Forever’s Romantic Warrior could be described as the high-water mark of jazz fusion’s commercial popularity, reaching a spot on the Billboard charts and garnering the group a fanatical following of fans attracted to the band’s technical prowess and bombast.
 Released on the heels of the breakup of the Mahavishnu Orchestra, Romantic Warrior still sounds like a standard-bearer for jazz fusion, full of flashy solos and complicated arrangements that seem like collages of different moods, meters, and tempos.
 The album is much closer to the progressive rock of Yes, Emerson Lake & Palmer, or King Crimson than anything from the jazz realm.
 Return to Forever’s rhythm team of bassist Stanley Clarke and drummer Lenny White, who gives the group a […]